 This bizarre set of circumstances set the stage for a once celebrated detective, now 89-years old, to be coaxed back to undertake perhaps his last hurrah thirty years after he retired to take up bee-keeping … he is never named, but we are meant to believe that he is in fact Sherlock Holmes.
 He is brought in by the local inspector – whose grandfather once worked with the Great Detective – when the body of Richard Shane is found outside of the house of Mr and Mrs Panicker, where he and boy had their lodgings.
 The parrot has gone missing and the Panicker’s querulous and deeply unpleasant son Reggie, who planned to steal the precious talking parrot to clear his debts with a local gangster, is arrested for having bashed in Shane’s head with a blunt instrument.

 The conquest of his mind by age was not a mere blunting or slowing down but an erasure, as of a desert capital by a drifting millennium of sand.
 Time had bleached away the ornate pattern of his intellect, leaving a blank white scrap.

 This is a small book which, though attractively illustrated by Jay Ryan, is not really suitable as a bedtime story despite what at least one reviewer has suggested.
-The plot could easily have been used for one of the Basil Rathbone Holmes adventures made circa 1944 but the strength of this work does not lie in the unravelling of the plot – rather it is about the limits of that process at a time when, with murder conducted on an industrial scale and basis, seems beyond rational understanding.
+The plot could easily have been used for one of the Basil Rathbone Holmes adventures made circa 1944 but the strength of this work does not lie in the unravelling of the plot – rather it is about the limits of that process at a time when murder, at a time when it was being conducted on an industrial scale, seems beyond rational understanding.
 It provides a fascinating portrait of a great detective on his final case, exploring how times have changed and just how such a character might think about their own legacy, and links this to a time and a people swept away by the horrors of the Holocaust.